What is the

 The variety of activities offered to students in ACIS is narrow when compared to a regular comprehensive high school.
 In ACIS, there are rarely guest speakers, field trips, or classroom simulations.
 Instead, there are students who usually work independently, relying exclusively upon their textbooks, workbooks, handouts or the class discussion to give them the information they need to complete their assigned reading, writing or class projects.
 Students who do not complete homework or work independently should not consider ACIS.

-Who should apply for ACIS?
+apply for ACIS?

 ACIS offers a great opportunity to some, but is clearly not for every student.
 A student who needs the kind of flexibility that ACIS offers should consider the program.
 However, there are no guarantees as to who will or will not do well in ACIS.
 Those students who experience success in ACIS have been able to demonstrate self-discipline.
 These students have established a consistent study routine and they are self-starters.
 They attend class regularly and have arrived with their work complete.
 They are students whose basic skills are such that they are independent learners, without the daily lessons, support and direction offered by a teacher in a classroom setting.
 Many ACIS students tell us that they work harder in ACIS than they did at their regular comprehensive high school.